 A Credit-Based Theory of the Currency Risk Premium

 This paper extends Kremens and Martin (2019) and uncovers a novel component for exchange rate predictability based on the price difference between sovereign credit default swaps denominated in different currencies.
-This new forecasting variable – the credit-implied risk premium – captures the expected currency depreciation conditional on a severe but rare credit event.
-Using data for 16 Eurozone countries, we find that the credit-implied risk premium positively forecasts the dollar-euro exchange rate return at various horizons, both in-sample and out-of-sample.
-A currency strategy that exploits the informative content of our predictor, moreover, generates substantial out-of-sample economic value.
+This new forecasting variable - the credit-implied risk premium - captures the expected currency depreciation conditional on a severe but rare credit event.
+Using data for 16 Eurozone countries, we find that the credit-implied risk premium positively forecasts the dollar-euro exchange rate return at various horizons.
+Moreover, a currency strategy that exploits the informative content of our predictor generates substantial out-of-sample economic value against the naive random walk benchmark.

 Keywords: exchange rate, predictability, risk premium, credit risk, sovereign default